choang05/COSC4353-TicTacToe/README.md

 ------------------
 We want to write an application to play Tic-Tac-Toe (Naughts and Crosses, Tic-Tac-Toe, X's and O's).

-ONLY PROVIDE THE DESIGN TO IMPLEMENT THE GAME.
-Provide followings:
-	- Class diagram
-	- Sequence diagram
-	- Flow chart

 Design considerations:
 ----------------------
 The most common board size in two-dimensional Tic-Tac-Toe is 3x3, meaning a square grid with three rows and three columns.